k8s-community/charts/README.md

 # charts
-Kubernetes charts server and service template
+A simple Helm charts server and service template for Kubernetes environment

 ## Contributors (unsorted)